richard3d/rag-intermediate/README.md

 **Ingest pipeline** — a Watchdog file observer monitors a directory for new files.
 When a file arrives:
 1. `chunk.py` reads it asynchronously and splits it into overlapping text chunks using LangChain's `RecursiveCharacterTextSplitter`
-2. `embed.py` calls Ollama (`nomic-embed-text`) to generate a 768-dimensional embedding for each chunk and writes it to pgvector
+2. `embed.py` calls Ollama (`nomic-embed-text`) via `OllamaEmbeddings` to generate 768-dimensional embeddings, then writes them to pgvector through `PGVector.aadd_texts()`

 **Query pipeline** — a FastAPI server exposes a `POST /query-rag` endpoint.
 When a question arrives:
-1. The question is embedded using the same model
-2. pgvector finds the top-3 most similar chunks using cosine distance (`<=>` operator)
+1. The question is embedded using `OllamaEmbeddings` and the top-3 most similar chunks are retrieved via `PGVector.similarity_search()`
-3. Those chunks are injected into a prompt template and sent to `llama3.2` via LangChain's `ChatOllama`
+2. Those chunks are injected into a prompt template and sent to `ChatOpenAI` pointed at the LiteLLM gateway (`http://litellm:4000/v1`)
-4. The grounded answer is returned in the response
+3. LiteLLM routes the request to `llama3.2` on Ollama and the grounded answer is returned

 ## Project Structure

 ```
-basic-rag/
+rag-intermediate/
 ├── src/
 │   ├── main.py       # Entry point — starts API server and file observer concurrently
 │   ├── server.py     # FastAPI app with /query-rag endpoint
 │   ├── ingest.py     # Watchdog observer that triggers the embed pipeline on new files
 │   ├── chunk.py      # Async streaming text chunker (LangChain splitter)
-│   ├── embed.py      # Generates embeddings and writes to pgvector
+│   ├── embed.py      # Generates embeddings and writes to pgvector via PGVector
-│   ├── query.py      # Retrieves relevant chunks and calls the LLM
+│   ├── query.py      # Retrieves relevant chunks via PGVector, calls LLM via LiteLLM
 │   └── config.py     # Environment-based configuration
+├── litellm/
+│   └── config.yaml              # LiteLLM model routing config
 ├── pgvector/
 │   └── init-scripts/init.sql   # Enables the pgvector extension on startup
 ├── docker-compose.yaml